Have you had enough? Are you ready to finally stop stressing about money? You’ve come to the right place.

 3. Treat money like energy

-In other words, I finally found the answers I was looking for and no longer felt confused about my future.
+In other words, when you treat money like energy you’ll find the answers you’re looking for and no longer feel confused about the future.

 “Give freely and become more wealthy; be stingy and lose everything.” — Proverbs